prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>relabelingConfigs to apply to the label set of the targets before it gets
+<p>relabelingConfigs defines relabelings to be apply to the label set of the targets before it gets
 scraped.
 More info: <a href="https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config">https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config</a></p>
 </td>